MA Journalism and Media Communications with Placement Year

 - A broad range of media communications skills with a strong focus on digital media

-- Insights into emerging trends in the fast-changing digital media world giving you skills valued by a wide range of media and related industries.
+- Gain insights into emerging trends in the fast-changing digital media world giving you skills valued by a wide range of media and related industries.

 What will I study?